 Switch must be pulled out to the "ROTATE" position to engage the blades.
 Switch is pushed in to the "STOP" position to stop the blades.

-4.1.5 Choke Control:
+4.1.5 Choke Control: Located on the right fuel tank.

 Choke is used to aid in starting a cold engine.
 DO NOT run a warm engine with choke in the "ON" position.